TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Experimental Evaluation

 \Cref{tab:abl} presents the experimental results, demonstrating that our original version with full functions outperforms the alternative versions in both detection effectiveness and efficiency.
-Specifically, our original version successfully reproduces 76.67\% of the randomly sampled bug reports, with an average execution time of 233.9 seconds.

-\textbf{\textit{w/o} PE} achieves an overall success rate of 43.33\%, which is 33.34\% lower than that of the original version.
-Meanwhile, it requires an average of 427.9 seconds to reproduce a bug report, which is approximately 2.02 times greater than that of the original version.
-The absence of advanced prompt engineering techniques significantly degrades our tool's ability to reproduce bug reports.
-Specifically, without task-specific guidance and step-by-step reasoning, our tool struggles to understand the context of the task and often generates less accurate and more verbose outputs, leading to both lower success rates and increased execution time.
+\textbf{\textit{w/o} PE} achieves an overall success rate of 47.31\%, 17.21\% lower than the original version, and takes 429.0 seconds on average to reproduce a bug report, approximately 1.57$\times$ longer.
+These results indicate that removing prompt engineering significantly degrades reproduction performance.
+The lack of task-specific guidance and step-by-step reasoning hinders contextual understanding and leads to lower success rates and longer execution times.

-\textbf{\textit{w/o} IG} achieves an overall success rate of 46.67\%, which is 30\% lower than that of the original version.
-It then requires an average of 409.5 seconds to reproduce a bug report, which is approximately 1.75 times greater than that of the original version.
-Without the help of UI screenshots, our tool's ability to understand the global semantics of the UI interface is weakened, leading to less accurate reproduction choices.
-Specifically, existing approaches rely on extracting textual UI information from XML files to understand UI semantics.
-However, XML structures often contain excessive and fragmented details, which makes it difficult to fully capture the contextual meaning of the UI.
-As illustrated in \Cref{fig:img}, this limitation becomes evident in the app named \textit{LibreNews}, where both representative tools, namely ReBL and ReActDroid, fail to distinguish between two UI states, namely whether the switch is on or off.
-This failure occurs because the extracted UI information from both pages is identical in each tool, as the on/off state of the "\textit{Automatically refresh}" switch is not reflected in the extracted information.
-In contrast, the visual differences between the states is noticeable, suggesting that UI screenshots can provide LLMs with a more direct means of capturing such distinctions.
-Therefore, \oursystem turns off the switch once and avoids toggling it again, whereas ReBL and ReActDroid repeatedly click the same switch.
+\textbf{\textit{w/o} IG} achieves an overall success rate of 45.16\%, which is 19.36\% lower than the original version, and requires an average of 345.6 seconds to reproduce a bug report, approximately 1.26$\times$ longer.
+These results highlight the importance of UI screenshots.
+Without visual context, the tool relies solely on XML-based UI descriptions, which often lack critical visual cues.
+This limitation weakens the tool's ability to understand UI semantics, resulting in reduced reproduction effectiveness.
+As illustrated in \Cref{fig:img}, in the app named \textit{LibreNews}, the screenshot-disabled version of \oursystem and two representative tools (\ie, ReBL and ReActDroid) fail to distinguish whether the "\textit{Automatically refresh}" switch is on or off, because the XML-based UI information is identical across both states.
+Consequently, they repeatedly click the same switch until the timeout is reached in our experiment.
+In contrast, the visual difference in the screenshots allows \oursystem to identify the correct state, and thus turn off the switch once and avoid redundant actions.
+While the inability to perceive a UI state does not always prevent bug reproduction for existing tools, this case shows that misinterpreting the UI can lead to incorrect behavior and ultimately reproduction failure.